 Redesign Your Website And Grow Your Organic Traffic

-A well-executed website redesign can be a huge benefit from an SEO and inbound marketing perspective.
+A well-executed website redesign can be a huge benefit from an SEO perspective.
 While many website redesign projects run into serious SEO trouble, these issues can be avoided with a little careful planning.
 Rather than incurring SEO penalties, a successfully executed website redesign can actually boost the site’s search rank and traffic.